5 Pitfalls of DIY Retail Sales Training in Your Store

 In the first bathroom I remodeled, I decided to tile the tub walls myself and add a tin ceiling.
 The tin panels were 4’ x 8’ and as a do-it-yourself (DIY) project, tin panels are next to impossible to get flush, straight, and look like the ceiling I expected.

-Retailers have been treating retail sales training as a DIY project for decades, often with the same lackluster results.
+Retailers have treated retail sales training as a DIY project for decades, often with the same lackluster results.

 DIY training doesn’t fail due to ignorance or laziness, but due to a lack of experience and organization.